Nicolii/Nicolii.github.io/CypherSystem/CharacterSheetHelp.md

 - Task Difficulty represents how difficult a given task is for the average person
 - By lowering Task Difficulty through [Skills](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#skills), [Assets](), and [Effort](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#effort) means that the given Task is easier **for you** to accomplish compared to the average person
-- You establish the target difficulty for your character before you roll.
+- You establish the target Difficulty for your character before you roll.
-	- All things that contribute to the difficulty **must** be done **before** the roll
+	- All things that contribute to the Difficulty **must** be done **before** the roll
 - The final Difficulty number is then multiplied by 3, this becomes your target number to roll on the dice
 	- that means there are only 6 possible successful numbers to target when rolling the dice